-Property Development This segment carries works in the building industry, including construction and Letting works, plumbing and electrical and to operate as turnkey contractors.
+- Property DevelopmentThis segment carries works in the building industry, including construction works, plumbing and electrical and to operate as turnkey contractors.
 Also in this segment, the Group leases out offices and residential building to third parties.
 The Group owns two hotels namely the Mavina Holiday Complex and the Huli Hotel with an underlying Bistro Restaurant.
-Both hotels as well as the restaurant were leased out to thirds parties.
-Manufacturing Droducto This compart includes the companies responsible for manufacturing and

-Manufacturing, ProductsThis segment includes the companies responsible for manufacturing and exports.
+Both hotels as well as the restaurant were leased out to thirds parties. - Manufacturing, ProductsThis segment includes the companies responsible for manufacturing and exports.
 This segment includes specialising in the manufacture of stone elements, arranging logistics, plant hire, deliveries, and supplies and subcontracting work.
 Also, coordination of orders for customers for products and services is done.